eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

   * `telemetry`
 * Authentication: required
 * Meta Data:
   * (optional) *content-type*: The type of payload contained in the message payload.
+Required, if the payload is empty.
     The given content type, if not empty, will be used in the message being forwarded downstream.
 Otherwise, the content type of the downstream message will be set to `application/octet-stream`, if the payload is not empty and no default content type has been defined for the origin device or its tenant (see [Downstream Meta Data]({{< relref "#downstream-meta-data" >}})).
 * Payload:
   * (optional) Arbitrary payload.
 If the message has no payload, a non-empty *content-type* must be provided.